-**301 Redirect (301 Permanent Redirect)** is a type of **HTTP status code** that sends a signal to browsers and search engine crawlers, indicating that **the requested resource has been permanently moved to a new URL address**.
-The number **301** belongs to the HTTP status code category, meaning **"Moved Permanently"**.
-It is the **only and standardized technical solution** in the SEO field for **weight transfer, URL canonicalization, and website migration**.
+A 301 Permanent Redirect is an HTTP status code that signals to browsers and search engine crawlers that the requested resource has been permanently moved to a new URL.
+The number 301 belongs to the HTTP status code category, meaning "Moved Permanently."
+It is the only and standard technical solution in the SEO field for weight transfer, URL normalization, and website migration.

-Correctly setting up **301 Redirect** is crucial for maintaining a website's SEO assets:
+Properly configuring **301 redirects** is crucial for maintaining a website's SEO assets.

-In the SEO realm, **the choice of redirect is critical**, as incorrect HTTP status codes can lead to disastrous consequences:
+In the field of SEO, **the choice of redirects is crucial**, and incorrect HTTP status codes can have disastrous consequences:

-Milestone: With increasing demands for website revisions and HTTPS migration, search engines **formally established 301 as the standard method for permanent weight transfer**.
-However, due to **misuse and confusion** of 302 redirects in certain browsers and servers, the industry debated for years whether **301 could transfer 100% of the weight**.
-Many websites lost significant rankings due to incorrectly using 302 for permanent jumps.
+Milestone: With the increasing demand for website redesigns and HTTPS migrations, search engines **officially established 301 redirects as the standard method for permanently transferring website ranking authority**.
+However, due to the **misuse and confusion** of 302 redirects on some browsers and servers, there has been a long-standing debate in the industry about whether **301 redirects can 100% transfer ranking authority**.
+Many websites **lost significant rankings** due to the incorrect use of 302 redirects for permanent redirects.

-Core Change: Google and other authorities explicitly stated that **as long as configured correctly, 301 Redirect will transfer 100% of link equity**, resolving long-standing industry disputes.
-Technical Trend: **301 Redirect Settings** have become more automated and integrated.
-Modern CMS (e.g., WordPress) and cloud service providers offer **plugins or visual interfaces**, simplifying large-scale **301 Redirect Settings** management and **lowering technical barriers**.
+Key changes: Google and other official sources have explicitly stated that **when correctly configured, 301 redirects will pass 100% of link authority**, resolving a long-standing industry controversy.
+Technological trends: **301 redirect setup** is becoming more automated and integrated.
+Modern CMSs (such as WordPress) and cloud service providers offer **plugins or visual interfaces** that simplify the management of large-scale **301 redirect setups**, **lowering the technical barrier**.

-Understanding the working principles of **301 Redirect** is key to avoiding SEO mistakes:
+Understanding how **301 redirects** work is key to avoiding SEO mistakes:

-Principle: When a browser or crawler requests an old URL (Source URL), the web server does not directly return the page content but instead sends a special **HTTP response header** containing the status code **301** and a **Location field** pointing to the new target URL (Target URL).
+Principle: When a browser or crawler requests the old URL (Source URL), the web server does not directly return the page content.
+Instead, it returns a special **HTTP response header** containing a **301 status code** and a **Location field**, which points to the new target URL (Target URL).
 Technical Implementation: This response header is **immediate and mandatory**.
-Upon receiving the 301 status code, crawlers immediately recognize that **the old page is invalid and should transfer all resources to the address specified in the Location field**.
+Upon receiving a 301 status code, the crawler immediately understands that the **old page is invalid and should move all resources to the address specified in the Location field**.

-Principle: Since **301** signifies "Moved Permanently," browsers and search engine crawlers will **permanently cache** this redirect relationship.
-Technical Implementation: Once cached, browsers will **no longer request the server** when accessing the old URL again but will directly jump to the new target URL. **This feature is critical for SEO but difficult to undo if misconfigured.**
+Principle: Because the **301** redirect signifies "permanently move," browsers and search engine crawlers **permanently cache** this redirect relationship.
+Technical Implementation: Once cached, the next time the browser requests the old URL, it **will no longer request the server**, but will directly redirect to the new target URL. **This feature is crucial for SEO, but if configured incorrectly, it is difficult to reverse.**

-Principle: Search engine crawlers treat 301 as an **authoritative and permanent signal**.
-Technical Implementation: Crawlers initiate an **index update process**, transferring **all SEO assets**—such as rankings, indexing status, external link equity, and internal link equity—from the old URL to the new target URL.
-The old URL is gradually replaced by the new one, **achieving seamless ranking inheritance**.
+Principle: Search engine crawlers treat 301 redirects as an **authoritative and permanent signal**.
+Technical Implementation: The crawler initiates an **index update process**, transferring and merging **all SEO assets**, such as the old URL's ranking in search results, indexing status, external link weight, and internal link weight, to the new target URL.
+The old URL is gradually replaced by the new URL, **achieving seamless ranking inheritance**.

-Principle: Search engines significantly reduce weight transfer efficiency for **multi-layer redirect chains** (e.g., A -> B -> C), which also severely impact site speed (CWV metrics).
-Technical Implementation: The best practice for **301 Redirect Settings** is to ensure **all redirects are single-hop (Single-Hop)**, meaning the old URL directly points to the final target URL, **avoiding any intermediate jumps**.
+Principle: Search engines significantly reduce the efficiency of weight transfer in **multi-level redirect chains** (such as A -> B -> C), severely impacting website speed (CWV metric).
+Technical Implementation: The best practice for **301 redirect settings** is to **ensure all redirects are single-hop**, meaning the old URL points directly to the final target URL, **avoiding any intermediate redirects**.

-Feature: **301 Redirect** has **extremely high priority** in server processing flows, executed before page content.
-Once cached by browsers, **modifying or canceling redirects becomes difficult**.
-Application: **Careful planning** of the target URL is required before setup, ensuring it is stable and long-term effective.
+Features: **301 redirects** have **extremely high priority** in the server processing flow and are executed before page content.
+Once the browser caches the page, **changing or canceling the redirect becomes difficult**.
+Application: Requires **careful planning** of the target URL before setting it up, ensuring that the target URL is stable and valid for a long time.

-Feature: **301** is a standard component of the HTTP protocol.
-Application: Whether users use Chrome, Safari, or search engine crawlers (Googlebot, Baiduspider), the effects and weight transfer mechanisms of **301 Redirect** remain **consistent and reliable**.
+Features: **301** is a standard component of the HTTP protocol.
+Applications: Regardless of whether the user is using Chrome, Safari, or a search engine crawler (Googlebot, Baiduspider), the effectiveness and weight transfer mechanism of **301 redirects** remain **consistent and reliable**.

-Practice: Migrate a website from **HTTP://** to **HTTPS://** permanently.
-A **site-wide 301 Redirect** must be set up, mapping all old HTTP URLs **one-to-one** to their corresponding HTTPS URLs. **This is key to ensuring no loss of SEO weight**.
+Practice: Permanently migrate your website from the **HTTP://** version to the **HTTPS://** version.
+A **site-wide 301 redirect** must be set up to redirect all old HTTP URLs **one-to-one** to their corresponding HTTPS URLs. **This is crucial to ensuring no loss of SEO authority**.

-Practice: When deciding to **change page paths** (e.g., from `/product-old` to `/product-new`) or **merge multiple low-quality pages into one high-quality page**, use **301 Redirect Settings** to centralize all old URL weights to the new, optimized target URL.
+Practice: When you decide to **change the page path** (e.g., from `/product-old` to `/product-new`), or **merge multiple low-quality pages into one high-quality page**, you must use a **301 redirect** to concentrate the weight of all old URLs onto the new, optimized target URL.

 # Ensure Rewrite Engine is enabled